Diffraction: Single-slit diffraction

-A long slit of infinitesimal width which is illuminated by light diffracts the light into a series of circular waves and the wavefront which emerges from the slit is a cylindrical wave of uniform intensity, in accordance with the Huygens–Fresnel principle.

 An illuminated slit that is wider than a wavelength produces interference effects in the space downstream of the slit.
-Assuming that the slit behaves as though it has a large number of point sources spaced evenly across the width of the slit interference effects can be calculated.
-The analysis of this system is simplified if we consider light of a single wavelength.
-If the incident light is coherent, these sources all have the same phase.
-Light incident at a given point in the space downstream of the slit is made up of contributions from each of these point sources and if the relative phases of these contributions vary by $2\pi$ or more, we may expect to find minima and maxima in the diffracted light.
-Such phase differences are caused by differences in the path lengths over which contributing rays reach the point from the slit.
+Assuming that the slit behaves as though it has a large number of point sources spaced evenly across the width of the slit, the interference effects can be calculated.
+If the incident light is a single wavelength and coherent, these sources all have the same phase.
+Light in the space downstream of the slit is made up of contributions from each of these point sources.
+If the relative phases of contributions from each point source vary due to differences in the path lengths, the resulting intensity will vary.
+Imagining the slit as the y axis with the z across the slit and x pointing downstream, intensity minima and maxima can be seen along z for large values of x.